 - Care at home – the cost of hiring care in your home can be claimed as compensation if your back injury has left you unable to fully care for yourself.

 - Rehabilitation – rehabilitation can be a significant long term cost for a back injury victim.
 It can include visits to a physiotherapist and so on.

 - Adapting or buying a new home – for long term injuries, it might be necessary to make modifications to your home (or even call for you to purchase a new home) in order to provide a suitable living environment.
 These costs can be claimed in the case.

 - Access to treatment not available on the NHS – such treatments could include either visits to a private practice or even visits to foreign health specialists in the event that such visits are deemed necessary.

-The vertebrae is a collective term referring to the 33 bones that make up the spinal column.
+The vertebra is a collective term referring to the 33 bones that make up the spinal column.
 These vertebrae can then be separated into 5 distinct categories:

 - The second of these categories is the thoracic vertebrae.
 These 12 vertebrae cover the upper and middle sections of your back, supporting the ribcage.
 Injuries to these vertebrae can potentially be deadly, as major damage can result in ribs coming loose and piercing organs within your chest.
 This also means that a thoracic injury claim will have weight when considering compensation amounts.

 - The third of these categories are the lumbar vertebrae.
 These 5 vertebrae cover the lower area of your back to give support to your upper body.
 Injuries to these vertebrae are common, especially through heavy lifting, and as such a lumbar injury claim might be less likely to deliver the highest compensation amounts.